 (e) By accessing RoseberysLive and using the software provided you are agreeing to the Website Terms and Conditions governing use of our websites.
 Please ensure you familiarise yourself with these prior to accessing our websites.

 (a) Please note what the Conditions of Sale state about collection and storage.
 It is important that goods are paid for and collected promptly.
 All lots must be collected within five working days following auction.
-Storage charges of £2 per lot per day + VAT will be strictly enforced thereafter.
+Storage charges of £5 per lot per day + VAT plus an additional transfer charge of £10 + VAT per lot will be strictly enforced thereafter.

 (b) Roseberys are unable to pack, post or deliver any items purchased through public or online auction, a list of suggested companies is supplied upon issuing of invoices, upon request or on the company website/s.
 These are suggestions only and are not the recommendation of Roseberys or affiliated with Roseberys in anyway and as such Roseberys cannot be held responsible for the individual performance of these companies.

 Rosebery Fine Art Ltd carries on business with bidders, buyers and all those present in the auction room prior to or in connection with a sale on the following General Conditions and on such other terms, conditions and notices as may be referred to herein.

 In these Conditions: